 Sure, it may be a couple of years old now, but the Ultimate Ears Megablast is one of the few Alexa enabled speakers meant for the great outdoors.

-This portable speaker is perfect for road trips and outdoor activities because it’s designed for water and drop protection.
+Theis perfect for road trips and outdoor activities because it’s designed for water and drop protection.
 You can certainly take a dunk in a pool without a worry about damage, especially when its IP67 rating allows it to be submerged underwater for up to 30 minutes.
 Even though it’s largely meant to be a party speaker, you can still leverage all of Alexa’s abilities while you’re outside.
 That means you can still tell Alexa to turn off the lights in the kitchen from outside, or even turn on the lights outside when the sun goes down.
 It’s also accompanied by phenomenal audio as well, featuring 360-degree audio with low-frequency drivers and passive radiators to deliver superb bass.

 Speakers can look dull and bland.
 That’s not the case with the Marshall Uxbridge Voice, which features the distinctive aesthetics of Marshall’s guitar amps.
 For those who are particular about the look and design of their favorite gadgets, the Marshall Uxbridge Voice carries along a classic styling — without compromising on the sound.
 The contemporary design features metallic accents, the distinguishable Marshall name, and cloth grille.